AlmondGod/Knights-of-Papers/README.md

 ## Installation

-Environments exist for macos, windows, and linux.
+Environments exist for Macos, Windows, and Linux.
 You must use Python > 3.10.5, tested on Python 3.10.14

 ```